-Very High and High sensitivity rating properties/parcels should be assessed as a priority before addressing Medium sensitivity rating properties/parcels over the remainder of the DWMP timeframe.
+Very High and High Sensitivity Ratingsensitivity rating properties/parcels should be assessed as a priority before addressing Medium Sensitivitysensitivity rating properties/parcels-over the remainder of the DWMP timeframe.

 Table 8 in Section 4.4 details the prioritisation for the targeted localities with regards to their DWM sensitivity.
-Council will use this priority to inform the order of the inspections.
+Council will use this priority to inform list in the order of the inspections.

+To clear some of the backlog for compliance audits, a targeted DWM system audit program will be undertaken.
 Action 7 of the Action Plan (Section 13) details the projected timeframes for completion and the resources required.